kr-stn/awesome-sentinel/README.md

 ### search & download
 - [**`sentinelsat`**](https://github.com/ibamacsr/sentinelsat)
   - search and download from any Datahub.
-Comes with an intuitive command line and a felxible Python API.
+Comes with an intuitive command line and a flexible Python API.
 - [**`Sentinel-download`**](https://github.com/olivierhagolle/Sentinel-download)
   - download Sentinel-2 data from Copernicus SciHub.
 Supports download of sub-tiles in the old product format (PDS <14).
 - [**`peps_download`**](https://github.com/olivierhagolle/peps_download)